 - Have dinner at Casa Warmi, one of the best restaurants

 - Take up a cooking class in Quito, Ecuador

 - Visit the Gustavo Orcés V. Natural History Museum

 3. La Carolina – where to stay in Quito for families

-Probably Quito’s greenest area to stay in, La Carolina is a neighborhood located 4 miles (6 km) northwest of the Old Town (Historic Center) that I recommend for families planning on organizing a trip to this part of Latin America.
+Probably Quito’s greenest and safest area to stay in, La Carolina is a neighborhood located 4 miles (6 km) northwest of the Old Town (Historic Center) that I recommend for families planning on organizing a trip to this part of Latin America.